 Changing aspects of our lives isn’t just about changing our outer reality (what we an see, hear, touch, etc) but what’s going on in our heads.

 A shift in the way you think, or perceive someone’s behavior, can be all you need to put up that mental boundary against negative people.
 But, we’re going to talk about practical ways to distance yourself from these energy vampires too.

-Sometimes the reason someone sets us off is not just because their behavior is annoying or toxic, but because we see some part of ourselves, a part we don’t like, reflected in the other person.
+Sometimes the reason someone sets us off is not just because their behavior is annoying or toxic, but because we have unresolved baggage to work through, and maybe we even see some part of ourselves, a part we don’t like, reflected in the other person.